Volentix/vdexnode/README.md

 ```bash
 git clone https://github.com/Volentix/vDexNode.git
 ```
-Go to the repository we will build the container from and foloow the instructions in the README.
+Choose one of these directories and follow the instructions in the README.

 ```bash
 cd ~/vDexNode/src/vdexnode